|

 Enlightenment Is A Big Word

-My very first go at meditation was in 1993 at a small buddhist monastery in the north-east of Thailand.
-Since then, I've done numerous retreats round the world.
+Let me share my reflections with you.
+My very first go at meditation was in 1993 at a small Buddhist monastery in the north west of Thailand.

+Since then, I've done numerous retreats in a handful of countries.
 The experience of living in spiritual communities where the emphasize is more on awareness and work, as opposed to formal meditation practice, also ads to the understanding of what enlightenment is and isn't.

 Misunderstanding Enlightenment